karinaahumada01/credit-risk-classification/README.md

 ## References

-ChatGPT and Xpert Learning Assistant were used for README outline and format, and troubleshooting errors for this project assignment.
+ChatGPT and Xpert Learning Assistant were used for analysis reference and troubleshooting errors for this project assignment.

 - OpenAI.
 (December, 2024).
 ChatGPT (GPT-4) [Large language model]. https://chat.openai.com/ Xpert Learning Assistant was used for troubleshooting errors for this project assignment.